dEEGE2time/RPS/README.md

 * Play
     * Three clickable images with event listeners.
 (Rock / Paper / Scissor images).
-    * When player has chosen, computer choosed random between the three.
+    * When player has chosen, computer chooses randomly between the three.
     * Display each players choice in the middle.
     * Player will Win / Lose / Draw each round.
-    * First to score 5 points wins.
+    * First to score 5 points wins the game.

 ![Play](docs/readme-images/website-images/gamewindow.png)